-Avant Credit provided Miss G with a loan for £1,000.00 in April 2015.
-This loan was due to be repaid in 12 monthly instalments of just under £115.
-One of our adjudicators reviewed Miss G's complaint and thought Avant Credit shouldn't have provided Miss G with this loan.
+Avant Credit provided Miss P with a loan for £3,600.00 in May 2015.
+This loan was due to be repaid in 48 monthly instalments of around £191.

+One of our adjudicators reviewed Miss P's complaint and she thought Avant Credit shouldn't have provided Miss P with this loan.
+So she thought that Miss P's complaint should be upheld.
 Avant Credit didn't respond so the case was passed to an ombudsman for a final decision.